The National Maritime Museum’s 2014 Ships, Clocks & Stars exhibition told the extraordinary story of the race to determine longitude at sea.

-Described as “visually stunning” by the judges, we’re proud to announce that Ships, Clocks & Stars has won the British Society for the History of Science’s Great Exhibitions Competition for 2014.
+Described as 'visually stunning' by the judges, we’re proud to declare that Ships, Clocks & Stars won the British Society for the History of Science’s Great Exhibitions Competition for 2014.

 Longitude Act and exhibition highlights

-Exhibition highlights include the original Longitude Act of 1714 on public display for the first time ever, and a rare opportunity to see all five of John Harrison’s now legendary timekeepers together, the first to allow accurate timekeeping at sea.
-Also look out for stunning ship models and elegant marine fashions of the time.
+Exhibition highlights included the original Longitude Act of 1714, on public display for the first time, and a rare opportunity to see all five of John Harrison’s timekeepers together – the first to allow accurate timekeeping at sea.

 An intricate 1747 model of the Centurion, the ship that carried out the first proper sea trial of Harrison’s H1 timekeeper, was also on display, along with the elegant padded silk ‘observing suit’ worn by Nevil Maskelyne at the Royal Observatory during the 1760s.